THE YACHT

 Plumbing & Ventilation

-ARTICLE: Should I buy a Nautor 43?
+* ARTICLE: Should I buy a Nautor 43?

-See some PHOTOS of an article in the news paper Hufvudstadsbladet.
+* See some PHOTOS of an article in the news paper Hufvudstadsbladet.

-Look HERE for some photos of the yacht after our latest refit in 2010.
+* Look HERE for some photos of the yacht from 2011, after part one (of two) of our refit in 2010-2012.

 General